khuan86/khuan86-port/_portfolio/01_mwave.md

 > **Brief:** I was tasked to optimise the checkout flow for better usability and convert it to a responsive one-page checkout.
 In the process, give the website an updated look and feel (rebrand).
 > **Tools:**  Balsamiq, Photoshop

+**tl;dr:** Designed a less confusing checkout for new and existing customers.
+The end result is a clean, focused and fast checkout that is simple to follow and understand whilst maintaining the brand.

 Problem
 ------------
 The old checkout flow is quite clunky and all over the place.
 There were too many steps to achieve a simple goal: purchase the items quickly and painlessly.
 It was also not responsive, therefore making mobile transactions very frustrating to use.